 In their first year, IILJ Scholars typically take International Law as a first year Spring semester elective course and participate in all IILJ events consonant with the demands of the first-year Law School curriculum.
 IILJ Scholars are eligible to receive funding for a suitable international law summer internship as well as assistance in arranging such an internship for the summer at the end of the first year.Close

 IILJ Scholars in their second year of Law School take a mixture of international law courses and other courses in individual programs designed in consultation with the program director.

 These typically include core and advanced courses on relevant international law subjects and at least one seminar involving substantial writing on an international law topic.
-In addition, all IILJ Scholars are required to take, in their second or third year, the IILJ Colloquium on International Law Theory.
-Topics explored in the Colloquium may include the implications for international law of globalization, global justice, democracy, and relations of these to trade, security, human rights, and social or environmental policy.
+In their second or third year, IILJ Scholars often take the IILJ Colloquium, which has thematic focus varying from year-to-year (in 2023-24, the theme of the IILJ Colloquium is “Space and Planetary Law and Governance”, which marks the emergence of the IILJ’s new inter-disciplinary Planetary project).
+More information about the IILJ Colloquium is available here.
 In the course of the seminars and Colloquium, the Scholars are exposed to different theories and research methodologies, including rational institutionalism, normative theory, constructivism, economic analysis, historical or case study methods, and development and testing of policy.